South West Rocks in mid-Northern NSW is one of the most beautiful spots on the east coast of Australia but its beauty hides a dark history.

 At the jail, they found their luggage looted.
 Nevertheless, the inmates made the most of conditions.
 There were chess, boxing and bowling clubs, there were two choral societies and a theatre club with ornate designs and costumes made by inmates.
 Theatre club president Max Herz was also one of Australia’s foremost child physicians and a highly competent camp doctor.
 The favourable climate made life bearable with year-round activities including fishing and a café on the beach.
 There was also a carpenter’s shop, chair factory and even a newspaper.

 They stayed at South West Rocks for three years.
-In that time five people died.
-Inmates erected a monument overlooking the jail to commemorate their lives (three drowned and two died of TB).
-With the war nearly over, authorities shut down the jail and moved the 500 back to Holsworthy.
-There was no happy ending in November 1918.
+In that time five people died, three drowned and two died of TB.
+Inmates erected a monument overlooking the jail to commemorate their lives .
+With the war nearly over, authorities shut down the jail and moved the prisoners back to Holsworthy.
+There was no happy ending at war’s end.
 Most were refused permission to stay in Australia, dividing families.
-Only 306 out of 5,600 stayed on.
+Only 306 out of 5600 stayed on.
 Worse came in 1919 when Spanish Flu devastated Holsworthy as authorities prepared to repatriate them to Germany.
 Hundreds died.

 Trial Bay remained unloved and neglected.
-The German monument was vandalised and the cairn was knocked over in 1919 when locals heard about desecration of Australian war graves overseas.
+The German monument was vandalised and the cairn was knocked over in 1919 when locals heard Australian war graves desecrated overseas.
 In 1922 the local council held an auction to sell off the jail’s roof.
 The building became a half-way house for dispossessed Aborigines from Jerseyville.

 Its history wasn’t cherished until after the Second World War.
 A history heritage group worked with Kempsey Shire Council to restore the cairn and the prison.
 In 1991 the site was declared on the register of National Estate and the Public Works took it over, just as they did 100 years earlier.
 This time however, Trial Bay Jail is a museum not a prison.